bigeasy/strata/diary.md

 on that page.
 This can be done once on exit of balance operations.

-The `scram` method can also accept a callback, have a closer of sorts, or provide an interator, or no, hmm...
+The `scram` method can also accept a callback, have a closer of sorts, or provide an iterator, or no, hmm...

 Thinking iterator, but a callback will do, that can iterate over all of the open file handles and call the callback with the resolved file name and the extra